 It’s been a tougher road for digital merchandisers, who haven’t had the same tools.
 Even when technology existed to offer “personalization,” it relied on merchandisers eschewing their knowledge so they could do the tedious labor of manually creating persona segments and rules.

-Rules are great; tens of thousands of conflicting rules?
+Rules can be great; tens of thousands of conflicting rules?
 Not so much.
 Scaling becomes impossible.
 Persona segments?
 Well these are definitely limited and do not correspond to today’s shopper expectations.

 For merchandisers struggling to improve revenue per visit (RPV) and achieve challenging profitability objectives (and are tired of the typical gymnastics) — the new Coveo Merchandising Hub is the answer.